vangual/homeassistant-acme.sh-addon/README.md

 # Home Assistant Add-on: acme.sh

-This a home assistant integration of the acme.sh project.
-It allows to generate a TLS certificate using the ACME protocol.
+This Home Assistant addon uses acme.sh to obtain SSL/TLS certificates from ZeroSSL or Let's Encrypt.

 ## Configuration

-Tested with the *dns_cf* configuration but It should work, the dnsEnvVariables can be configured with any environment required for acme.sh to work.
+Tested with the *dns_cf* configuration but It should work, the `dnsEnvVariables` can be configured with any environment required for `acme.sh` to work.

 ```yaml
 accountemail: mail@example.com